-Anyone planning a trip to New England will want to make the most of their visit to this beautiful region, and ideally, take their time to see as much as possible.
-That’s why we’ve created this: the ultimate and essential New England road trip itinerary, to help you find the best spots in all six states.
+Anyone planning a trip to New England will want to make the most of their visit to this beautiful region, and ideally, they will take their time to see as much as possible.
+That’s why we’ve created this: the ultimate and essential New England road trip itinerary to help you find the best spots in all six New England states.

-Below, you’ll find a massive road trip that encompasses every New England state, as well as some ideas for separately road tripping Southern New England or Northern New England.
+Below, you’ll find a massive road trip itinerary that encompasses every New England state, as well as some ideas for separate road trips in Southern New England or Northern New England.
 Ready to start planning?
 Let’s go!!

 New England Road Trips – The Basics

-We’ve created these New England road trip itineraries based on what we think are the highlights and must-see cities/towns in each state.
-Obviously, each state has SO MUCH to see and do—it would be impossible to include everything here.
+We’ve created this New England road trip itinerary based on what we think are the highlights and must-see sites and towns in each state.
+Obviously, each state has SO MUCH to see and do that it would be impossible to include everything here.

 The maps we’ve included showcase the major stops on each itinerary, but we’ll be sharing worthwhile stops between these as well as possible deviations from the itinerary.
-Ultimately, the journey is yours and up to you; use our itineraries as a template and create an amazing trip.
+Ultimately, the journey is yours and the route is up to you; use our itineraries as a template and create an amazing trip.
 However you do it, road trips are awesome.

 Our massive New England road trip map below is also quite ambitious!
-While we have suggested time frames to spend in each stop, we believe in being flexible.
+While we have made suggestions on how much time to spend at each stop, we believe in being flexible.
 Go at the pace you prefer, and travel for as much time as you have available.
-Where possible, we’ve linked to more information on each town/city so you can delve a bit deeper and decide where to spend more of your time during your road trip through New England.
+Where possible, we’ve linked to more information on each city or location so you can delve a bit deeper and decide where to spend more of your time during your road trip through New England.

 When’s the best time of year to visit New England?